 Eat More Bars consist of dark toffee, peanuts, and chocolate.
 So delicious!
 To be honest, I had forgotten about the slogan, but a quick Google search brought it all back – “Dive into the unique taste of chewy dark toffee, peanut and chocolate.”
 How’s that for mouthwatering?

 My mom’s version was a thicker, fudge-like version too.
 She loved this simple little treat so much.
 I can recall her making it every Christmas, but it would often frequent her baking rotation throughout the rest of the year too.
-It wasn’t at all common to have something like this Eat More Fudge Bar as dessert instead of cake or pie.
+It wasn’t at all common to have something like these Hershey’s Copycat Eat More Fudge Bars as dessert instead of cake or pie.

 She was not one for following trends and supposed-to’s.
 If she felt like making a Christmas dessert in the middle of July, that’s just what she did.
 I tend to be like that too.
 I’ll often pick the hottest day of the year to make a four-hour simmering stew!